Smart Facilities need Smarter Communication

 - Increased willingness to share money-saving ideas for how to improve the production line

-- Decreased costs as employees better understand internal training and why it matters
+- Decreased costs as employees engage more effectively in safety training and cross-training

 Course content for manufacturing workers can include: